Bem-vindo à página oficial da Assembleia da República

 The Committee of the Regions (CoR) is an advisory body created in 1992 by the Treaty of Maastricht.
 It consists of representatives of local and regional authorities in the European Union (EU).

-Its creation and work have helped to ensure that EU decisions take into account the protection of local and regional interests and put into practice the principle of subsidiarity where the exclusive competence of the European institutions is not in question, thereby upholding the principle that decisions should be taken as close to citizens as possible.
+Its creation and work have helped to ensure that EU decisions take into account the protection of local and regional interests and put into practice the principle of subsidiarity where the exclusive competence of the European institutions is not in question, thereby upholding the principle that decisions should be taken as closely to citizens as possible.

-The Council decides the composition of the CoR on the advice of the European Commission, according to proposals made by the Member States.
+The Council decides the composition of the Committee of the Regions on the advice of the European Commission, in accordance with proposals made by the Member States.
 The term of office of members of the CoR, who may not exceed 350, is four years, and is renewable.
 Its members are the elected members of municipal or regional authorities.

-As a consultative body and in the specific cases stipulated in the Treaties, the Council and the Commission must consult the CoR, especially on matters relating to the environment, education, and transport, or where deemed necessary, and may set a deadline for the submission of its opinion.
+As a consultative body and in the specific cases stipulated in the Treaties, the Council and the Commission must consult the CoR, especially on matters relating to the environment, education and transport, or where deemed necessary, and may set a deadline for the submission of its opinion.
 In addition, the CoR can also issue opinions on its own initiative, thereby putting topics it regards as important on the European agenda.

 Commission for Citizenship, Governance, Institutional and External Affairs (CIVEX)